 |GABF Booth Fee||$250 for BA Members (non-members are not eligible for festival booth at GABF)|

 Please note that the pricing reflects on-line registration prices.

-- Specify the requested information in the block on the registration form titled “Specify Ingredients and/or Classic Style.”
+- Include the requested information on the registration form in the area titled “Specify Ingredients and/or Classic Style,” if appropriate.

-- When entering beers with ingredients like fruit, vegetables, spices or chocolate (or others), avoid words like extract, puree, fresh, all natural, artificial, concentrate, frozen or canned—just indicate which ingredient is used.
-For example, both “Fresh Raspberries” and “Raspberry Extract” would be indicated simply as “Raspberry”.
-These words will be removed from your description, and will not be provided to the judge panel.
+- When entering beers with ingredients like fruit, vegetables, spices or chocolate (or others), avoid words like extract, puree, fresh, all natural, artificial, concentrate, frozen or canned; just indicate which ingredient is used.
+For example, both “Fresh Raspberries” and “Raspberry Extract” would be indicated simply as “Raspberry.”
+Extraneous words are removed from your description and are not provided to the judge panel.

 - Do not specify any regional information that could compromise the anonymity of your entry.
 For example, “Arizona Wildflower Honey” should be listed as “Wildflower Honey.”